gargi1907/LOOPProject/README.md

 **_Interpreted code is always slower than direct machine code, because it takes a lot more instructions in order to implement an interpreted instruction than to implement an actual machine instruction._**

-# Comparative Analysis of Different Processors ( i3,i5,i7)
+# Comparative Performance Analysis of Different Processors ( i3,i5,i7)

 Intel’s current core processors are divided into three ranges(**Core i3, Core i5 and Core i7**), with several models in each range.